 Plus, most patients who develop this nail syndrome have pleural effusions (excess fluid in the space that surrounds the lungs and compromises breathing), a systemic disease such as lymphedema (localized fluid retention and tissue swelling), and dystrophic nails (nails that did not develop properly).
 In most cases, the person with has a fungal infection, not YNS.

 The best way to return your toenails to their natural color will depend on the cause of the discoloration.
 If your nails are stained from polish, you may have to wait until the nail grows out to restore the natural color.

 If the discoloration is being caused by an underlying condition such as diabetes, you may need to gain control over your condition to see improvements in other parts of your body.
 Toenails discolored by this condition require extreme care because of the underlying cause is severe and harder to control.

 If you have an infection, there are several treatment options available.
 Your doctor or podiatrist will determine the proper treatment method for you based on the severity and extent of the infection.
 Treatment can include over the counter medication, prescription topical creams, and even surgical removal for the extreme cases.

 For milder infections, he or she may prescribe a medicated polish containing the ingredient cicloprox.
 You apply the polish yourself daily for about six to nine months, until the infection is gone, which takes about a year.

-Also, keep in mind that yellow toenails usually do not go away on their own.
+Also, keep in mind that this condition usually does not go away on its own.

-Nail gels can be effective in treating mild cases of yellow toenails.
+Nail gels can be effective in treating mild cases..
 Mycocide NS and Nonyx Nail Gel are two popular products.
 These over the counter antifungal topical medications can help in mild cases and also help in prevention of the fungus as well when applied according to the instructions.

 Mycocide NS is a clinically tested antimicrobial solution that penetrates the nail and kills the germs causing the infection.
 This product should be applied twice daily for up to six months for toenails.